YagoLopez/vrview-react/README.md

 ## Requirements
 - Node/npm/yarn
-- A project created with Create-React-App for Typescript
+- A project created with Create-React-App for Typescript.
+If you don't want to use Typescript you just have to erase all type information manually.

 ## Installation

-1. Using Node/Npm/Yarn:

-- In a existing Create-React-App project, run `nmp install --save YagoLopez/vrview-react`
+- To install in a existing `Create-React-App` project, run `nmp install --save YagoLopez/vrview-react`
-- Install dependencies with `npm install`

-2. Cloning/Forking and running the app:
+- To copy and run this project: clone or fork this repository

-- Install dependencies with `npm install`
+- Install dependencies running `npm install` inside your local directory project
 - Run the application with `npm run start`